MicrosoftDocs/PowerShell-Docs/reference/v5/About/New-Item-for-InitializationParameters.md

 |Outputs|Any|

 ## Notes
- The [New\-Item &#91;m2&#93;](assetId:///005a0eae-0d1b-4fd0-a8f8-135487794106) cmdlet is designed to work with the data exposed by any provider.
+ The [New-Item](New-Item.md) cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type "Get\-PsProvider".
 For more information, see About\_Providers.

 ## Example 1